Decoupling of Field Equations in Einstein and Modified Gravity: Decoupling of Gravitational Field Equations

-Both ansatz of type (\ref{class1}) and (\ref{class2}) consist particular cases of parametrizations of metrics in the form (\ref{ans1}).
-Via frame/coordinate transform into a finite region of a point $~^{0}u\in \mathbf{V}$ any spacetime metric in\ GR can be represented in an above mentioned d--metric form.
+Both ansatzes of type (\ref{class1}) and (\ref{class2}) consist particular cases of parametrizations of metrics in the form (\ref{ans1}).
+Via frame/coordinate transform into a finite region of a point $~^{0}u\in \mathbf{V}$ any spacetime metric in\ GR and $f$--modifications can be represented in an above mentioned d--metric form.
 If only one of coordinates $y^{a}$ is timelike, the solutions of type (\ref{class1}) and (\ref{class2}) can not be transformed mutually via nonholonomic frame deformations preserving causality.